diku-dk/howto/vpn.md

 # How do I VPN?

-There is currently only one KU VPN that uses 2FA.
+There is currently only one KU VPN, which uses 2FA.
 This document describes how to access it.

 Take a look at [the official